 A. Pharmacy staff which have Smartcards with only the FFFFF multi-site code, and SCR usage rights associated with their FFFFF general code, will be asked to select which pharmacy they are working in.
 The SCR usage will be counted as an SCR access for the selected site.

-Q. Will pre-reg’s be able to access SCR?
+Q. Are pre-registration pharmacists and pharmacy technicians be able to access SCR?

 A. No. Two agreed professionals regulated by General Pharmaceutical Council (GPhC) can access SCR: pharmacists and pharmacy technicians.

-Pre-reg’s can do the Centre for Pharmacy Postgraduate Education (CPPE) training in preparation for qualification.
-The suggestion is that pre-reg’s do this close to the time that they are to qualify so that the learning is maximised.
+Pre-registration trainees can do the Centre for Pharmacy Postgraduate Education (CPPE) training in preparation for qualification.
+The suggestion is that trainees do this close to the time that they are to qualify so that the learning is maximised.

 For more on using the SCR use the buttons below: